avenix/avenix.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-During my Ph.D. and post-doc at the Technical University of Munich, I have held lecture and lab courses, seminars and summer schools, which I list below.
+During my Ph.D. and post-doc at the Technical University of Munich, I have held lecture and lab courses, seminars and summer schools, as listed below.

 ## 2019
 * iOS Lab Course: [An iOS App to assess the laxity of a human knee after a knee injury](https://ase.in.tum.de/lehrstuhl_1/component/content/article/106-teaching/1063) (project leader)